AmruthaMuralidhar1/Notebook/driverdrowsy/README.md

 For this use case, the system doesn't necessarily need to be 100% accurate all the time.
 A few false alarms are okay if the main purpose is to warn the driver before they fall asleep.

-So I thought of making a much cheaper approach using **wearable glasses with IR sensors**.
+So I thought of making a much cheaper approach using wearable glasses with IR sensors.

 The glasses basically check the eyes and detect blinking.
 If the driver's eyes stay closed for longer than a certain threshold, the system assumes that the driver might be getting drowsy and gives an alert.